-Those two combinations end up resulting in a low-energy dog which requires about one hour or so of activity per day.
+Those two combinations end up resulting in a low-energy dog that requires about one hour or so of activity per day.

-A lack of exercise can lead to boredom, bad manners, and destructive behaviour, so it is essential to put the time in to exercise your dog properly.
+A lack of exercise can lead to boredom, bad manners, and destructive behavior, so it is essential to put the time in to exercise your dog properly.

 As with most dog breeds, it is best not to overexert nor overexpose the animal in very hot or very cold weather conditions.

 Since this is a moderately active breed, limiting the dog’s activity due to extreme climate conditions should not pose much of a problem.

 When selecting a dog, make sure not to overlook your breed’s potential health issues in order so you know what you may be dealing with down the line.